ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ## Prediction Models

-For my personal need and after data analysis I want to have prediction of my rides.
-I want to know `distance`, how many kilometers I'll ride and what will be the `ride type`, is it indoor ride or outdoor ride.
+For my personal need and following the data analysis I wish to have a prediction which outputs the `distance`, i.e. how many kilometers I'm expected to ride and the `ride type`, i.e. whether the planned ride is indoor or outdoor.

-I did some data analysis and had feature engineering to have prediction for `Distance` and `Ride Type`.
+Therefore, I used the previous data analysis and engineered features to create a prediction model for `Distance` and `Ride Type`.

 ### 1. Ride Type Prediction

-For mental preperation, there are differences between riding indoor and outdoor, so generally I do prepare myself and my ride equipments the day before for my workout based on my ride type.
-I do prefer going outside however I don't like rainy and cold weather as well so I want to find my optimum for the ride.
+For mental preparation, there are differences between riding indoor and outdoor, so generally I do prepare myself and my ride equipment the day before for my workout based on my ride type.
+I do prefer going outside however I don't like rainy and cold weather.
+In addition, I'd like to find the optimal the ride for my workout.

-This choice is also effecting my distance and hour of workout.
+This choice is also affecting my distance and hour of workout.
-It's a classification problem, so I have decided to pick `Logistic Regression` for predicting ride type.
+Since it's a classification problem, I have decided to pick `Logistic Regression` for predicting the ride type.

 Set training data:

 ### 2. Distance Prediction

-For weakly goals I set weekly distance goals to complete.
-To reach my target there are some out side factors such as at "what time of the day?", "How is the weather?", "Is it hot outside or cold outside?", "Is it windy?", "Is it weekend or weekday?"
+Every week, I set weekly distance goals I'd like to complete.
+The decision is also affected by external factors such as at "what time of the day?", "How is the weather?", "Is it hot outside or cold outside?", "Is it windy?", "Is it weekend or weekday?"

-After these questions I set my actual target, this is more like `Regression` problem and I've decided to pick `Linear Regression` for distance prection.
+Given these factors, I'd like to predict my expected ride distance.
+This is a `Regression` problem and I've decided to pick `Linear Regression` for distance prediction.

-For predicting **distance** and **ride type** I did a little bit feature engineering and pick some features.
-I below values effecting my ride type and distance as features for my model.
+For both models (predicting **distance** and **ride type**), here are the engineered features I've decided to use in my models:

 > `['hour','dayOfWeek','isWeekend','temp','wind','weather']`

-I have decided to pick `Logistic Regression` for ride type and `Linear Regression` for distance.
-Of course there can be more accurate models, it's an iterative process and whenever I collect more ride data and correlate with more data I would like to improve prediction accuracy, so this is just start.
+While I have decided to pick `Logistic Regression` for ride type and `Linear Regression` for distance, there could be more accurate models.
+The process of developing these models, is iterative and often requires more ride data, so this is just first step.

 There is a nice [Machine Learning algorithm cheat sheet](https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-cheat-sheet).
 You can learn more about ML algorithms and their applications.

 ## Model Training

-For workout prediction, Machine Learning model training is added into [7 - b Predict Workout Model Training.ipynb](notebooks/7%20-%20b%20Predict%20Workout%20Model%20Training.ipynb) Jupyter notebook, here are some steps covering steps to train a model:
+For workout prediction, Machine Learning model training is added into [7 - b Predict Workout Model Training.ipynb](notebooks/7%20-%20b%20Predict%20Workout%20Model%20Training.ipynb) Jupyter notebook.
+Here are some steps covering steps to train a model:

-First I set training data with selected features
+First I set training data with selected features (X):

 ```python
 # select features as list of array